MODatUniSA/mod-double-agent/README.md

 2. DoubleAgent 1* - projection app showing the machine learning data.
 3. DoubleAgent 2* - projection app showing the live data.

-*Unfortunately the third party library `PJBullet.jar` which ports [jbullet.jar](http://jbullet.advel.cz) to Processing wasn’t able to be included due to licensing.
-So rather than post non-running Double Agent code, below is an example sketch showing receiver code for the Kinect2UDP app.
+*The third party library `PJBullet.jar`, used to 'wrap' [jbullet.jar](http://jbullet.advel.cz) for Processing, isn’t included here.
+Rather than posting non-functional code the example sketch features Double Agent’s functionality for acquiring live Kinect V2 skeleton data from the Kinect2UDP app (running in Windows 8 or 10) over UDP (ethernet) for instantiating and visualising up to six user skeletons (in Processing 2.2.1 in Mac OS X).

 [Kinect2UDP_Receiver](https://github.com/MODatUniSA/Kinect2UDP_Receiver) - Processing app for MacOS to receive Kinect V2 data from Windows computer running the Kinect2UDP app over UDP.